An equality between entanglement and uncertainty: Discussion

-Even though there does not exist an uncertainty equality for measuring in less than $d_{A}+1$ MUBs, we can still give lower and upper bounds for Bob's uncertainty about $1\leq n\leq d_A $ MUBs on $A$ in terms of the entanglement between $A$ and $B$.
-Moreover these inequalities are \textit{tight} for all $n$, that is, fixing the set of measurements and the entanglement to be constant, there exists states that achieve the upper and lower bounds.
-Our relations are again in terms of the conditional R\'enyi 2-entropy, and using $P^{\pg}_{\text{guess}}(n)$ as a shorthand to denote Bob's guessing probability $P^{\pg}_{\text{guess}}(K | B\Th)$ when Alice does $n$ measurements, we find that the following bounds are tight in the Heisenberg regime ($F^{\pg}(A|B)\leq 1/d_A$),
+Even though there does not exist an uncertainty equality for measuring in less than $d_{A}+1$ MUBs, we can still give lower (and trivial upper) bounds for Bob's uncertainty about $1\leq n \leq d_A $ MUBs on $A$ in terms of the recoverable entanglement fidelity between $A$ and $B$.
+Moreover these inequalities are tight for all $n$, that is, fixing the set of measurements, there exists states that achieve the upper and lower bounds.
+Our relations are again in terms of the conditional R\'enyi 2-entropy.
+Using $P^{\pg}_{\text{guess}}(n)$ as a shorthand to denote Bob's guessing probability $P^{\pg}_{\text{guess}}(K | B\Th)$ when Alice does measurements in a subset of size $n$ of a complete set of MUBs, we find that the following bounds are tight in the Heisenberg-limited regime ($F^{\pg}(A|B)\leq 1/d_A$),